Middle Dampier Peninsula native title decision and appeal

 The Goolarabooloo people appealed on the grounds that they had native title rights and interests in the Jabirr Jabirr/Ngumbarl determination area that should have been recognised.

 The Bindunbur and Jabirr Jabirr/Ngumbarl claim groups appealed to say that the determination should recognise their exclusive possession over beaches and waterways where there was no existing right of public access.

-The Kimberley Land Council is acting for the Jabbir Jabbir/Ngumbarl and Bindunbur native title groups in this matter.
+The Kimberley Land Council is acting for the Jabirr Jabirr/Ngumbarl and Bindunbur native title groups in the matter.

 What is exclusive possession native title?